Dolcliffe Sunset

 teachers and pterodactyls gather

-Taproom chatter is warming
+Taproom chatter is warming;

-her gum must be tired…
+her chewing gum must be tired…

 TV soaps have died away